savetheplatypi/savetheplatypi.github.io/Past.md

 ---
-title: Present
+title: Past
 layout: landing
-description: 'Current projects include controlling Parrot Drone with Muse Headset, VR Meditation App in Unreal Engine, and a novel'
+description: 'Marketing, Filmmaking, & Technology.
+These are the things that shaped my world view and skillset.
+Here's a few examples.'
 image: assets/images/pic07.jpg
 nav-menu: true
 ---